SnapMonk

 Weaknesses: Less depth on keyword discovery than the bigger platforms.
 Paid only.

-Use case: After you've picked keywords, AppFollow keeps watch.
+Use case: Once you've picked keywords, AppFollow keeps watch.

 Best for: Funded teams, agencies, and apps making real money.

-Strengths: Deepest market intelligence — competitor downloads, revenue estimates, ad creative tracking.
+Strengths: The deepest market intelligence I've seen: competitor downloads, revenue estimates, ad creative tracking.
 Strong keyword research.
 Good Google Play coverage.

-Weaknesses: Expensive.
-Overkill for most indie devs.
+Weaknesses: Expensive, and overkill for most indie devs.
 Pricing is enterprise-style and not always public.

 Best for: Growing indie teams who want serious keyword research without an enterprise contract.

-Strengths: Strong keyword research methodology (KEI score).
-Good UI.
-Reasonable tiered pricing.
-Both App Store and Google Play.
+Strengths: A solid keyword research methodology (the KEI score), a good UI, reasonable tiered pricing, and both App Store and Google Play.

-Weaknesses: Still paid.
-The free trial is limited.
+Weaknesses: Still paid, and the free trial is limited.

-Use case: Your first paid ASO platform after outgrowing free tools.
+Use case: Your first paid ASO platform after outgrowing the free tools.

-Best for: Indie devs willing to pay a bit but not committing to AppTweak/Sensor Tower pricing.
+Best for: Indie devs willing to pay a bit but not ready for AppTweak or Sensor Tower pricing.

-Strengths: Affordable.
-Covers the basics — keyword research, rank tracking, competitor analysis.
+Strengths: Affordable, and it covers the basics: keyword research, rank tracking, competitor analysis.

-Weaknesses: Less polished than the top platforms.
-Smaller data coverage.
+Weaknesses: Less polished than the top platforms, with smaller data coverage.

-Use case: Bridge between free tools and the top-tier platforms.
+Use case: A bridge between free tools and the top-tier platforms.

 Best for: Teams running Apple Search Ads who want creative inspiration.

-Strengths: Strong ad creative library.
-ASA keyword data.
-Useful for combining organic + paid strategy.
+Strengths: A strong ad creative library, ASA keyword data, and it's genuinely useful for combining organic and paid strategy.

-Weaknesses: Pricier.
-Some features overlap with Sensor Tower.
+Weaknesses: Pricier, and some features overlap with Sensor Tower.

 Use case: You're running paid ads alongside ASO.

-Strengths: Free.
-First-party.
-Search Console (Google Play) and Search Terms reports give you real query data you won't find anywhere else.
+Strengths: Free and first-party.
+Search Console (Google Play) and the Search Terms reports give you real query data you won't find anywhere else.

-Weaknesses: Limited keyword research — no demand/difficulty estimates, no competitor view.
-You need supplementary tools.
+Weaknesses: Limited keyword research, with no demand or difficulty estimates and no competitor view.
+You'll need supplementary tools.

 Use case: Always use these.
 They're the source of truth for your own app's data.